warriordog/PlusCollections/README.md

-# PlusCollections
+# +Collections
-PlusCollections is a set of extra data structures for .NET.
++Collections is a set of extra data structures and functions to support edge cases that are not well covered by the standard collections.

 ### <ins>Table - Order-preserving bidirectional multi-key map</ins>
 Table is an implementation of a multiple-key bidirectional map.